Skip to Main Content

 Use Waitlists

-You only have 24 hours from when you have been notified via email (your my.smccd.edu account) to register for a call you were on the waitlist for.
+You only have 24 hours from when you have been notified via email (your my.smccd.edu account) to register for a class you were on the waitlist for.
 Please review your email daily if you are on a waitlist.
-If you do not register for the class within 24 hours, you will be dropped off the waitlist.
+You will be dropped off the waitlist if you do not register for the class within 24 hours.

 Borrow Technology

 Current students who need access to the internet and technology equipment or software required to complete coursework can borrow available equipment such as Chromebooks, hotspots, and graphing calculators.
-Please visit the CSM Library's Technology Equipment and Services webpage for more information.
+Please visit the CSM Library's Technology Equipment and Services webpage to get started.

 Order Textbooks Online